udarag/House-Hunter/README.md

-# csc648-fall17-team02
+# CSC 648 Software Engineering

-- This is the github repo for team 2 in section 2 of CSC 648.
+This is a mirror of the github repo made for a term project built collaboratively by a team of 5 students.
+The project is a real estate website.
+All documentation can be found within the repo.